kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/cloud/setup_vhpc.md

 ## Overview

-We use the setup of the vHPC as used in the other section for testing as one aspect of how some aspects of working with _the cloud_ looks like.
+We use the setup of the vHPC as an example of how some aspects of working with _the cloud_ looks like.

 ## Cloud provider